-If Bitcoin mining does not work for you for some reason, you can always purchase BTC within minutes on Changelly using your credit card, bank transfer, or even Apple Pay.
+If mining does not work for you for some reason, you can always purchase cryptocurrencies within minutes on Changelly using your credit card, bank transfer, or even Apple Pay.

-We’ve tried to select the best options for mining BTC.
-Let’s take a closer look at the best Bitcoin mining pools so that you can decide which mining pool is worth your attention and time.
+We’ve tried to select the best options for mining.
+Let’s take a closer look at the best Bitcoin pools so that you can decide which is worth your attention and time.

 What Makes Each Pool Unique?

-Antpool mining pool is by right takes a considerable amount of BTC hashrate.
-The service offers a convenient platform for BTC mining and much more.
+Antpool is by right takes a considerable amount of BTC hashrate.
+The service offers a convenient platform for mining and much more.
 Despite the fact that the pool is tailored to Chinese users, it also provides a platform for users from all over the world (the English language is available).
-Antpool enables mining for a range of crypto assets, including Ethereum, DASH, LTC, etc. This mining pool has multiple nodes spread around the globe and keeps on adding more of them.
-When a miner connects to Antpool, he/she will be automatically distributed to the nearest node.
+It enables mining for a range of crypto assets, including Ethereum, DASH, LTC, etc. This pool has multiple nodes spread around the globe and keeps on adding more of them.
+When a miner connects to the pool, he/she will be automatically distributed to the nearest node.

 How to Join Antpool

-Antpool offers to join its pool for free.
+Antpool offers to join it for free.
 The registration process is quite simple.
-It is important to note that the Antpool mining pool provides a series of tutorials on how to prepare for BTC mining.
-Crypto newbies who like to join the pool will be content with comprehensive guides on how to start mining cryptocurrencies.
-If you decide to start mining BTC via Antpool, we offer you to read our guides on the best Bitcoin hardware and software.
+It is important to note that it provides a series of tutorials on how to prepare.
+Crypto newbies who like to join it will be content with comprehensive guides on how to start mining cryptocurrencies.
+If you decide to do it via Antpool, we offer you to read our guides on the best Bitcoin hardware and software.

 What Are Antpool’s Fees?

 Antpool provides transparent fees.
-If you want to mine BTC together with other Antpool’s miners, you will meet two options of payment schemes: PPS+ and PPLNS.
+If you want to mine crypto together with other Antpool’s miners, you will meet two options of payment schemes: PPS+ and PPLNS.

-Another cryptocurrency mining that is worth attention is f2pool.
-The pool was founded in 2013 and since then has grown into one of the biggest pools the cryptocurrency market can offer.
-The crypto newcomers will be glad to know that the pool provides mining tutorials on each coin offered for mining at f2pool.
-This is great news for those who are just starting to make their first steps in mining.
+F2pool was founded in 2013 and since then has grown into one of the biggest pools the cryptocurrency market can offer.
+The crypto newcomers will be glad to know that it provides tutorials on each coin offered for mining at f2pool.
+This is great news for those who are just starting to make their first steps.
 F2pool enables you to mine other popular cryptocurrencies like LTC, ETH, ZEC, XMC, and many others.
-Being the largest mining pool at the moment, f2pool has nodes all over the world, providing miners from different countries with flawless mining experience.
+Being the largest mining pool at the moment, f2pool has nodes all over the world, providing miners from different countries with a flawless experience.

 Fees and Payments

-F2pool has one of the highest fees among other mining pools.
-The pool charges around 4% of commission fees, while the minimum withdrawal amount has to be 0,001 BTC.
+F2pool has one of the highest fees.
+It charges around 4% of commission fees, while the minimum withdrawal amount has to be 0,001 BTC.
 This fact may scare off some users, but the pros outweigh the cons (see the pros/cons below) at the end of the day.

 F2pool developers warn users in advance about the following fact.
-If users don’t withdraw funds within 90 days after the payouts, all money will be redirected to the mining pool needs.
-This has to stimulate miners to withdraw funds on time and, at the same time, saves the pool from a large amount of money stored within the platform.
-It is crucial and benefits both the f2pool mining pool and the miners from a security point of view.
+If users don’t withdraw funds within 90 days after the payouts, all money will be redirected to the needs.
+This has to stimulate miners to withdraw funds on time and, at the same time, saves the platform from a large amount of money stored within the platform.
+It is crucial and benefits both the f2pool and the miners from a security point of view.

 F2pool Pros and Cons